Chribtoper/supersheet-frontend/README.md

                                     How to User SuperSheet

-                        This app is designed for creating fast product sheets
+                        This app is designed for creating fast product CSV sheets

+              Backend can be found here https://github.com/Chribtoper/Supersheet

               First, from the left sidebar, create a new sheet and enter the name you want to give to your sheet.